-- 4.9 Iress does not tolerate any form of bribery or corruption and acts to ensure that neither it nor any third party acting on its behalf, acts corruptly in its dealings with any person or entity. - 4.10 Iress has an Anti-Bribery and Corruption Policy that sets out Iress' responsibilities, and those of the people working for and with it, in observing and upholding Iress' position on bribery and corruption.
+- 4.9 Iress does not tolerate any form of bribery or corruption and acts to ensure that neither it nor any third party acting on its behalf, acts corruptly in its dealings with any other person or entity. - 4.10 Iress has an Anti-Bribery and Corruption Policy that sets out Iress' responsibilities, and those of the people working for and with it, in observing and upholding Iress' position on bribery and corruption.
 The policy also provides information and guidance to employees and other people working for and with Iress on how to identify and deal with bribery and corruption issues.
-Management would as a matter of course inform the Board of any material breaches of the Anti-Bribery and Corruption Policy.
+Any material breaches of the Anti-Bribery and Corruption Policy are reported to the Board.